Sweet apples and savory cheddar give a fresh twist on a classic recipe in this Apple Bacon Mac and Cheese!

 I’m definitely going to make some awesome cider and applesauce here in a few weeks, but in the meantime, I’m enjoying these little beauties one at a time.

-By far the best way to enjoy a wholesome piece of fruit is to cut it up and add it to a hot mess of pasta, bacon, and cheese.
+By far the best way to enjoy a wholesome piece of fruit is to cut it up and add it to a hot mess of mac and cheese with bacon.

 I’m on one of those perpetual diets where every other meal is strict, and every other meal is a splurge.